Lex orendi, lex credendi, lex vivendi.

 -It is stylistically appropriate for use in the sacred Liturgy, helping those who listen to it to be drawn further into the sacred mysteries.

-We believe that providing our musicians and parishioners with quality spiritual & liturgical formation, and through the use of quality sacred music during the Mass that encourages the faithful to lift their hearts and minds to God during the Holy Sacrifice of the Mass, this will help lead our parish to an encounter with God, lead them into a strong personal relationship with Jesus Christ, and further equip us to bring souls back home to Christ.
+We believe that providing our musicians and parishioners with quality spiritual & liturgical formation, and through the use of quality sacred music that encourages the faithful to lift their hearts and minds to God during the Holy Sacrifice of the Mass, our parish will be lead to a profound encounter with God, lead into a strong personal relationship with Jesus Christ, and further equip us to bring souls back home to Christ.

 We invite and encourage you to read and discover more information about the Church's teachings on Sacred Music by clicking on the links below: